On deformation rings of residual Galois representations with three Jordan-Holder factors and modularity: Ikeda Lifts

 \section{Ikeda Lifts}

 To establish Theorem \ref{R=T}, one usually needs to provide a lower bound on $\# \mathbf{T}/J$ for some congruence ideal $J \subset \mathbf{T}$, and such a lower bound can be achieved by the existence of congruences between automorphic forms.
-In \cite{brown2020congruence}, the authors provided sufficient conditions for an eigenform $f'$ defined on the unitary group U$(n,n)(\adele_{\Q})$ of full-level to be orthogonal and congruent to an Ikeda lift $I_{\phi}$ on the same group, and constructed such $f'$.
+In this section, provided such a congruence, we apply Theorem \ref{R=T} to establish an $R = \mathbf{T}$ theorem.
+Specifically, in Theorem 6.1 in \cite{brown2020congruence}, the authors provided sufficient conditions for an eigenform $f'$ defined on the unitary group U$(n,n)(\adele_{\Q})$ of full-level to be orthogonal and congruent to an Ikeda lift $I_{\phi}$ on the same group, and constructed such $f'$.
 When $n = 3$, the residual Galois representation attached to $f'$ is conjectured to have three Jordan-H\"{o}lder factors and is of the form \eqref{reducible} by Proposition \ref{Lattice}.
-In this section, provided such a congruence, we apply Theorem \ref{R=T} to establish an $R = \mathbf{T}$ theorem.
+Furthermore, we identify sufficient special L-value conditions for the $R = \mathbf{T}$ theorem in place of the Selmer group conditions in Theorem \ref{R=T}, assuming $\lambda$-part of the Bloch-Kato conjecture.